 Mr. Levitt serves as President of the Class Action Trial Lawyers, a division of the National Trial Lawyers, of which he is an Executive Committee Member.
 Since 2005, Mr. Levitt has served as an elected member of the American Law Institute and a member of the American Association for Justice.
-Mr. Levitt sits on the Board of Advisors for the Chicago chapter of the American

-Constitution Society for Law and Policy.
+Mr. Levitt sits on the Board of Advisors for the Chicago chapter of the American Constitution Society for Law and Policy.
 In 2013, he became an Advisory Board Member of the Institute for Consumer Antitrust Studies.
 Mr. Levitt is also a peer reviewer of articles submitted to AAJ's Trial magazine.

-Mr. Levitt has authored numerous articles on class action litigation and consumer protection; his most recent publications include: "The Ascertainability Fallacy and Its Consequences," AAJ Class Action Litigation Newsletter, Spring 2015; "Fees Obliterate Managed Futures Fund Profits," Financial Advisor; "Supreme Court to Revisit the Fraud on the Market Presumption of Reliance in Securities Fraud Cases," AAJ Class Action Litigation Newsletter, Winter 2014; "Calculating Damages in Securities Class Actions," TRIAL, Vol. 49, No. 6.; "The Role and Function of Corporate Representatives at Trial," The Trial Lawyer, Vol. II, No. IV; "Multidistrict Litigation Practice: The Function and Shifting Focus of the JPML in Class Action and Other 'Bet the Company' Litigation," chapter from Straight from the Top: Case Studies in the World of Litigation; "Sticky Situations in Mass Tort Settlements," TRIAL, Vol. 48, No. 11; "CAFA and Federalized Ambiguity: The Case for Discretion in the Unpredictable Class Action," 120 Yale Law Journal Online 231; and "Taming the Metadata Beast," New York Law Journal; "The Big Business Wish List: Proposed Illinois Supreme Court Rule 225 and the Demolition of Consumer Rights," The Class Act, 2005; "Foreign Investors Serving as Lead Plaintiffs in U.S.-Based Securities Cases," Association of Trial Lawyers of America, 2005; "Proposed Rule 225: A Death Warrant for Class Actions in Illinois," Illinois Bar Journal, 2005; "An Illinois Lawyer's Guide to Service of Process in Mexico," Illinois Bar Journal, 1994.
+Mr. Levitt has authored numerous articles on class action litigation and consumer protection; his most recent publications include: "Fees Obliterate Managed Futures Fund Profits," Financial Advisor; "Calculating Damages in Securities Class Actions," TRIAL, Vol. 49, No. 6.; "The Role and Function of Corporate Representatives at Trial," The Trial Lawyer, Vol. II, No. IV; "Multidistrict Litigation Practice: The Function and Shifting Focus of the JPML in Class Action and Other 'Bet the Company' Litigation," chapter from Straight from the Top: Case Studies in the World of Litigation; "Sticky Situations in Mass Tort Settlements," TRIAL, Vol. 48, No. 11; "CAFA and Federalized Ambiguity: The Case for Discretion in the Unpredictable Class Action," 120 Yale Law Journal Online 231; and "Taming the Metadata Beast," New York Law Journal.